What is the best fuel type for lawn mowers and small engines?

 At altitudes over 5,000 feet (1524 meters), a minimum 85 octane / 85 AKI (89 RON) gasoline is acceptable.
 To remain emissions compliant, high altitude adjustment is required.
 Operation without this adjustment will cause decreased performance, increased fuel consumption, and increased emissions.

-Fuel properties, that make up what we know as gasoline, can begin to deteriorate in as little as 30 days after the refining process.
 The use of a fuel stabilizer is imperative to a fuel system that does not get used on a daily basis.
-Issues that are presented because of fuel degradation, are issue that are not covered under the warranty guidelines for the engine.
+Issues that are presented because of fuel degradation, are issues that are not covered under the warranty guidelines for the engine.
 Briggs & Stratton offers an Advanced fuel treatment & stabilizer formula, and recommends that it be used at every fill-up.

 With fuel treatment, you don’t need to drain costly gasoline from your small engine to safely store your equipment.
 Simply follow these steps for proper storage:

-- Step 2: Run engine for 2 minutes to circulate stabilizer through the fuel system
+- Run engine for 2 minutes to circulate stabilizer through the fuel system

-- Step 3: Store lawn mower or equipment in clean, dry place for up to 24 months
+- Store lawn mower or equipment in clean, dry place for up to 24 months

 If gasoline in the small engine has not been treated with a fuel stabilizer, it must be drained into an approved container.
 Run the engine until it stops from lack of fuel.